open-function-computers-llc/rad-theme-engine-docs/content/docs/guides/configuration.md

 ## Getting Started

-Unlike the traditional WordPress method of defining your theme options programmatically in the `functions.php` file, better-wordpress opts for a simpler, more centralized approach.
+Unlike the traditional WordPress method of defining your theme options programmatically in the `functions.php` file, RAD Theme Engine opts for a simpler, more centralized approach.

-With better-wordpress, options like custom post types, menu locations, options pages, and more can be configured from a single array in the `config.php` file.
+With RAD Theme Engine, options like custom post types, menu locations, options pages, and more can be configured from a single array in the `config.php` file.

 By default, your `config.php` file will look something like this: